DevSilv/tsi-bash-util/docs/developer.md

 ### Creating

+- Creating the document:

+    ```
+    tsi-bash-util create doc "<main tree>" [...branches]
+    ```

+    where `...branches` is a list of arguments (in the same sense as in the Bash manual); each argument represents a branch, and each branch represents the definition of a referenced element.

-- Creating the tree of a document:
+- Creating the main tree of a document:

     ```
     tsi-bash-util create tree [--name "<tree's name>"] ["<tree's content>"]